JaredTherriault/ComfyUI-JNodes/README.md

 # Data Collection and Privacy Policy
 Your data is your own.
 This suite of nodes and web features does not collect any data from you or your machine.

+# ComfyUI Manager Support
+It'll happen when I've implemented more contexts and features.
+For now I'm not interested in showcasing the suite since it's only about halfway done.